 Here are two things to try for a Sentry Safe with a handle stuck, as suggested by customers who found themselves with this problem:

 Repeated trying.
-One customer found that persistent (bit not increasingly forceful) trying loosened the handle and it opened after over 10 tries.
+One customer found that persistent (bit not increasingly forceful) trying to loosen the handle, and it opened after over 10 tries.

 If this does not work, you'll need to call a locksmith to open the safe.
 (Type "locksmith near me" in Google search.)
 At least you'll be sure that you tried the easy methods before paying for professional help.